libplctag/libplctag.NET/README.md

 * Package the libplctag functionality in a way that is convenient to use for .NET projects (i.e. publish on nuget.org).
 * Be cross-platform: It should support any platform that libplctag can be built for, and supports .NET Standard
+* Make it easy for package consumers to comply with libplctag project's licensing model.

 ## Notes